SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    I've reported this as rdar://16332447, because it seems inconsistent.
    Should we mention this here?

-Here's an example, which creates a dictionary to store international airports referenced by their three-letter prefix:
+Here's an example, which creates a dictionary to store the names of international airports.
+In this dictionary, the keys are three-letter International Air Transport Association codes, and the values are airport names:

 .. testcode:: dictionaries